-II.B.1.
-For each participating site, there must be a sufficient number of faculty members with competence to instruct and supervise all fellows at that location. ^(Core) II.B.1.a) Faculty members or consultants with special expertise in all the disciplines related to neurology, including behavioral neurology, child neurology, clinical neurophysiology, epilepsy, headache, movement disorders, neurocritical care, neurogenetics, neuroimaging, neurology of aging, neuromuscular medicine, neuro-oncology, neuro-ophthalmology, neuropathology, pain management, psychiatry, sleep disorders, and vascular neurology, should be available to the fellows. ^(Detail) II.B.2.
-Faculty members must: II.B.2.a) be role models of professionalism; ^(Core) II.B.2.b) demonstrate commitment to the delivery of safe, quality, cost-effective, patient-centered care; ^(Core)
+- II.B.1.
+For each participating site, there must be a sufficient number of faculty members with competence to instruct and supervise all fellows at that location.
+(Core) - II.B.1.a) The members of the physician faculty must reflect sufficient diversity of interest and capability to represent the many facets of vascular surgery.
+(Detail) - II.B.2.
+Faculty members must: - II.B.2.a) be role models of professionalism; (Core) - II.B.2.b) demonstrate commitment to the delivery of safe, quality, cost-effective, patient-centered care; (Core)